citp/privacy-policy-historical/q/qu/qui/quidco.com.md

 ## The information we collect

-**Personal data** : When you first sign-up for the Quidco Service, we ask for your name and email address and other personal information including your choice of payment method, whether PayPal or BACS.
+**Personal data** : When you first sign-up for the Quidco Service, we ask for your name and email address and other personal information including details of your choice of Cashback Receipt Method, whether PayPal, a credit card or bank account.
 In addition we usually also capture your IP address.
 Other personal information about you is then optional to provide.

 **Sensitive personal data** : In some instances, we may also ask you for sensitive personal information, for instance when obtaining and comparing insurance quotations from a retailer.
 This personal data may include information on your racial or ethnic origin, physical or mental health or condition, allegations of criminality, criminal convictions, or sentences for convictions.
 It will be provided only with your explicit consent, including as to the retailer(s) with whom it will be shared (such as a provider of insurance quotations).
 We will retain your personal data for as long as is permitted for legal, regulatory, taxation and fraud prevention purposes.